gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 How to convert MarkDown files to RST
 ########
+Note that we prefer RST formatted documentation since that is used natively by ReadTheDocs.
+However, if you can only submit Markdown documentation this is also very helpful and appreciated!

 While there are many nice GUI-based editors for MarkDown files, there are not that many editors for Restructered Text.
 One approach to contributing documentation would be to write it in Markdown and then convert it with Pandoc. `This URL <https://avilpage.com/2014/11/pandoc-best-way-to-convert-markdown-to.html>`_ shows a simple example that we have repeated below.

 .. code::